Cataclysm Tier List / Healer Rankings

 5. Holy Priest (C-Tier)

-This healer ranking list is a rough estimate based on previously available information from both retail and private servers’ healing logs as well as testing on the Cataclysm Beta.
 All five healing specs are competitive in Cataclysm and the differences are small enough that individual player skill will be a much bigger factor in high-end PvE content.
 Healing in Cataclysm is much more dynamic than it was in Wrath, when the optimal way to play was usually to spam your strongest spell.
 You’ll also find that gear makes a big difference, with healers at higher gear levels having the stats to pump out more heals without worrying as much about their mana supply.
 With that being said, let’s get into the rankings!

 S-Tier